sundeck-io/snowflake-connector-framework/README.md

-# A Source Connector Framework for MySQL
+# A Source Connector Framework for Snowflake

 This directory holds a pulumi deployment that allows Snowflake users to query alternative sources (specifically MySQL).
 You can learn more about this by reading our series of [blog posts](https://www.sundeck.io/blog/creating-a-source-connector-framework-for-snowflake)